Exploring Isle Royale

 All lodgings are quite expensive, especially during peak season, July 15-Aug.
 15.

-There are also two rustic camper cabins at Windigo, $50.
+There are also two rustic camper cabins at Windigo, which book up quickly.
 They sleep six in bunk beds and have electricity but not plumbing.

 Sightseeing: From Rock Harbor, the M.V.
 Sandy offers sightseeing cruises as well as cruises that include visits to such sites as the Minong Mine, Edisen Fishery, Passage Island and Rock Harbor Lighthouse.